You are here: Urology Textbook > Ureters > UPJ obstruction

-Renal scintigraphy after administration of a radionuclide (MAG3) assesses renal function separate for each kidney and measures the drainage from the renal pelvis to the bladder after stimulation with furosemide.
-Poor drainage from the renal pelvis means a washout of tracer of less than 50% tracer activity within 20 minutes after furosemide stimulation.
-A tracer half time of less than 10 minutes after furosemide stimulation is considered normal.
-A half time between 10–20 min is considered uncertain in relation to relevant obstruction.
-Indications for surgery are relevant obstruction, especially with symptoms or decreasing fractional renal function.
+After administration of a radionuclide (MAG3), renal scintigraphy assesses renal function separately for each kidney and measures the drainage from the renal pelvis to the bladder after stimulation with furosemide.
+Poor drainage from the renal pelvis and, therefore, significant hydronephrosis means a tracer washout of less than 50% within 20 minutes after furosemide stimulation.
+A tracer washout half-time of fewer than 10 minutes after furosemide stimulation is considered normal.
+A half time between 10–20 min is considered uncertain to relevant obstruction.
+Indications for surgery are relevant obstruction, especially with symptoms or decreasing fractional renal function (<40%).

 Vesicoureteral reflux is associated in 10% of cases with UPJ obstruction.
-Voiding cystourethrogram is necessary for dilated ureters.
+A voiding cystourethrogram is indicated for dilated ureters.

-Retrograde pyelography and ureteroscopy are necessary for unclear proximal ureteral stenoses.
-Furthermore, retrograde pyelography is done if insertion of a ureteral stent is done for the relieve of symptoms or before surgery [figure retrograde pyelography of UPJ obstruction in a duplex system and retrograde pyelography of UPJ obstruction].
+Retrograde pyelography and ureteroscopy are indicated for unclear proximal ureteral stenoses, before ureteral stenting in patients with symptomatic obstruction, and before surgery to confirm the diagnosis depending on available imaging [figure retrograde pyelography of UPJ obstruction in a duplex system and retrograde pyelography of UPJ obstruction].

 CT or MRI angiography and urography:

-Imaging technique for adults for the identification of a lower pole renal artery, if endopyelotomy is planned or to image complex anatomy of kidney malformations.
+Imaging technique for differential diagnosis of hydronephrosis, identification of a lower pole renal artery, and to identify associated kidney malformations.

-The Whitaker test in an invasive measurement of the renal pelvis pressure during infusion through a percutaneous nephrostomy with 10 ml/min.
-The pressure of bladder is subtracted from the renal pelvis pressure, the difference should be lower than 20 cm water column.
+Invasive measurement of the renal pelvis pressure during infusion through a percutaneous nephrostomy with 10 ml/min.
+The bladder pressure is subtracted from the renal pelvis pressure; the difference should be lower than 20 cm water column.
 Due to the invasiveness of the test, it is seldom used in practice.

 Differential diagnosis of UPJ Obstruction